treblereel/gwtproject/README.md

 ```
 * Add `<inherits name="org.jresearch.threetenbp.gwt.threetenbpGwt"/>` to your module.gwt.xml, if you use gwt-maven-plugin form Thomas Broyer (https://github.com/tbroyer/gwt-maven-plugin) it will be done automaticaly

+### Unimplementet or partial implemented features
+* Convert to/from `java.util.Calendar`, to/from `java.util.TimeZone`, to/from `java.text.Format` (is out of scope this project)
+* Localization for IsoFields.QUARTER_OF_YEAR (hard code English quarter text)
+* DecimalStyle.getAvailableLocales() returns ROOT + US, (investigating way to retrive available locales from the browser)
+* DateTimeFormatStyleProvider.getAvailableLocales() returns ROOT + US, (investigating way to retrive available locales from the browser)
+* Chronology prints as ID (take it from browser)
+* WeekFields.of(Locale) returns `null`
+* Implementation of `JapaneseChronology`/`JapaneseEra`/`JapaneseDate` in the original project based on `java.util.Calendar` and doesnot works right now.
+* new `JapaneseEra.REIWA` required Java 13 to build (current is Java 8)
+* Default Locale is default ROOT, should be taken from the browser

 #### FAQs

 1. What version of Java SE does this project map to?